pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/authoring-packages/index.md

 In this section we will cover how to extend the functionality of Pulsar through writing packages.
 Packages can do a number of things: change the user interface, add a new theme, add a grammar for a language, and more.
 We'll learn this by writing a series of increasingly complex packages together, introducing you to new APIs, tools, and techniques as we need them.

-Additionally we will then take a look at how we can get your packages published to the Pulsar Package Registry using the built in tool PPM to do so.
+We'll then take a look at how we can get new packages published to the Pulsar Package Registry using the built-in tool `ppm`.

 ---